Larry Williams: Career

-Personal life and demise
+Personal life and death

 Williams' lifestyle involved recreational drug use and abuse which resulted in trouble with the law.
 By the middle of the 1970s, the drug abuse and violence were taking their toll.
-In 1977, Williams threatened Little Richard over a drug debt with a gun.
+In 1977, Williams threatened Little Richard with a gun over a drug debt.
 However, he ended up showing compassion for his longtime friend.
 This, with other factors, led to Little Richard's return to born again Christianity and the ministry.

 Williams was married to Ina Marie Williams, although they were eventually estranged.

-On January 7, 1980, Williams was found dead by his mother at his home in Los Angeles, California from a gunshot wound to the head.
+On January 7, 1980, Williams' body was found by his mother at his home in Los Angeles, California from a gunshot wound to the head.
 He was 44 years old.
-His death was deemed suicide, though there was speculation that he was murdered because of his involvement in drugs and allegedly prostitution.
+His death was deemed suicide, though there was speculation that he was murdered because of his involvement in drugs and, allegedly, prostitution.
 No suspects were arrested or charged.
 Williams was interred at Inglewood Park Cemetery, Inglewood, California.

 Martin Albritton as Larry Williams

 An Illinois drummer and blues singer named Martin Albritton claimed to be Larry Williams, alive and well.
 This claim originated at about the time Larry Williams was found dead.
-He recorded and performed as a drummer for Bobby "Blue" Bland in the 1960s.
+He had recorded and performed as a drummer for Bobby "Blue" Bland in the 1960s.
 Albritton toured the country performing under the moniker of "Big" Larry Williams, and claimed that he recorded the hits "Bony Moronie" and "Dizzy Miss Lizzy."
 He recorded an album in 1990 called Street Party with the Mellow Fellows, previously headed by Big Twist (né Lawrence Millard Nolan; 1937–1990).
 While touring with the Mellow Fellows in Chicago, Allbritton was confronted by singer Etta James, who knew the real Williams.

 Williams' family asked Allbritton to cease billing himself as "Larry Williams".
 Allbritton died on August 24, 2017.

 Legacy

-Several of Williams' songs achieved success as revivals, by The Beatles ("Bad Boy", "Slow Down", and "Dizzy, Miss Lizzy"), The Rolling Stones ("She Said Yeah") and John Lennon ("Bony Moronie" and "Dizzy, Miss Lizzy").
+Several of Williams' songs achieved success as revivals, by the Beatles ("Bad Boy", "Slow Down", and "Dizzy, Miss Lizzy"), The Rolling Stones ("She Said Yeah") and John Lennon ("Bony Moronie" and "Dizzy, Miss Lizzy").

 Williams was posthumously inducted into the Louisiana Music Hall of Fame in 2014.